-2.2 Monte Carlo Radiative Transfer and Photoionization
+2.2 MCRT and photoionization

-We use a well-tested Monte Carlo radiative transfer (MCRT) and photoionization code, confusingly called Python, to simulate restframe UV spectra from a biconical disc wind geometry.
-The code was originally introduced by Long & Knigge (2002), but has since been updated and upgraded (Sim 2005; Higginbottom et al. 2013; Matthews et al. 2016; Matthews 2016).
+We use a well-tested Monte Carlo radiative transfer (MCRT) and photoionization code, confusingly called PYTHON, to simulate restframe UV spectra from a biconical disc wind geometry.
+The code was originally introduced by Long & Knigge (2002), but has since been updated and upgraded (Sim 2005; Higginbottom et al. 2013; Matthews 2016; Matthews et al. 2016).
 Radiative transfer is treated using the Monte Carlo method, with line transfer treated in the Sobolev limit (see Noebauer & Sim 2019, for a review).
-During a simulation, the code follows energy packets of discretised radiation (hereafter 'r-packets', following the notation of Lucy 2002) as they make their way through a user-defined geometry or imported grid.
-The frequency distribution of these packets and their overall energy normalisation are set by the input SED (Section 2.2.3).
-The code first runs a series of 'ionization cycles', during which Monte Carlo estimators are used to iteratively calculate the temperature, ionization state and emissivity of the wind.
-Once a satisfactorily converged solution is obtained (see section 4), the temperature and ionization structure is held fixed.
+During a simulation, the code follows energy packets of discretized radiation (hereafter 'r-packets', following the notation of Lucy 2002), as they make their way through a user-defined geometry or imported grid.
+The frequency distribution of these packets and their overall energy normalization are set by the input SED (Section 2.2.3).
+The code first runs a series of 'ionization cycles,' during which Monte Carlo estimators are used to iteratively calculate the temperature, ionization state, and emissivity of the wind.
+Once a satisfactorily converged solution is obtained (see Section 4), the temperature and ionization structure are held fixed.
 The synthetic spectrum is then created over a limited wavelength range ('spectral cycles') for a number of specified observer viewing angles.